vwgeiser/PASTEL/README.md

 ## Usage

-The primary use cases for PASTEL are: 1) you need/want a more realistc interpolator for spatial gaps within an underlying dataset of atmospheric trace substances, or 2) predictions of: dimethyl sulfide (C2H6S), methane (CH4), carbon monoxide (CO), ozone (O3), Ethane (C2H6), or methyl bromide (CH3Br) are warrented over a region where you have meteorological data, but not atmospheric chemistry data.
+The primary use cases for PASTEL are: 1) you need/want a more realistc interpolator for spatial gaps within an underlying dataset of atmospheric trace substances, or 2) predictions of: dimethyl sulfide (C2H6S), methane (CH4), carbon monoxide (CO), ozone (O3), ethane (C2H6), or methyl bromide (CH3Br) are warrented over a region where you have meteorological data, but not atmospheric chemistry data.

 Currently the code is specialized to model creation itself and its basic evaluation but expanding this so it can be used in more general cases is the goal.